 The devotion of her friends was sustaining to both her and her daughters over these last challenging years.
 This astonishing and loyal circle of friends serves as a testament to how she lived and the impact she had on the community.
 Her family would also like to thank the care staff at the Royal Gardens and Peterborough Extendicare.
 Because of them, they were comforted knowing that she was well cared for and that glimpses of the Janet they all knew were still present and appreciated.
 As one staff member remarked, "Frigg – she was such a character!"
 And she was.
 A very loved one.

 Memorial service to be held on October 5th, 1pm at St. John's Anglican Church in Peterborough.
-For those who wish, in lieu of flowers, donations to the Learning Disabilities Association and/or the Christopher Greene Bursary at Trent University are appreciated.
+For those who wish, in lieu of flowers, donations to Peterborough Community Living and/or the Christopher Greene Bursary at Trent University are appreciated.